stephenjfox/CustomExtensions/README.md

 - Check out the Collections package.
 There's a lot in there that I'm proud of.
   - Especially some of the more advanced generics programming you can do.
     - Great example: com.fox.collections.CollectionExtension.castBetter()
+  - SizedLinkedList and the Tuple<T1...T5> are pretty cool

 - MathExtension takes the guess work out of using Random.
   - Will do more in the future.

 ### Where it is
-As of 24/09/2015, it's useable.
+As of 24/09/2015, it's usable and stable.
 - In many projects of mine, these functions have made life easy
 - I find the schemes logical, or at worst the least of evils available

-### Where help is neede
+### Where help is needed
-- Naming convension
+- Naming convention
-  - I am not a rockstar at naming things
+  - I am not a rock star at naming things
   - This is actually in the codebase:
 ```
 public class ConsoleLogger {

     private static C_Logger log;
-...
+// other GOOD code
 }
 ```
 - Code quality improvements